Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs

-Recall that $\overline{\alpha P_i + \beta P_j}$ is the graph obtained from the disjoint union of $\alpha$ paths $P_i$ and $\beta$ paths $P_j$, where one end from all the paths are identified as a single vertex $u$ and the other ends from all the paths are identified as a single vertex $v$. \begin{lemma} $\overline{2 P_4 + 3 P_6}$ cannot be star $3$-coloured. \end{lemma} \begin{proof} Assume otherwise.
+We now prove that $\overline{2 P_4 + 3 P_6}$ is not star $3$-colourable.
+Assume otherwise.
 Let $x_1$ be the neighbour of $u$ on one copy of $P_4$ and $x_2$ the neighbour of $v$ on this path.
 Similarly, let $y_1$ be the neighbour of $u$ on the second copy of $P_4$ and $y_2$ the neighbour of $v$.
 Label the internal vertices of the first copy of $P_6$ $z_1 \dots z_4$ where $z_1$ is the neighbour of $u$ and $z_4$ is the neighbour of $v$.
 Let $w_1 \dots w_4$ be the internal vertices of the second copy of $P_6$ such that $w_1$ is adjacent to $u$ and $w_4$ is adjacent to $v$.

 First consider a proper star $3$-colouring $c$ in which $u$ and $v$ are coloured differently, say $u$ is coloured $1$ and $v$ is coloured $2$.
 It must be that either $c(x_1)=2$ or $c(x_2)=1$.
 Without loss of generality, $c(x_1)=2$.
 Then $c(x_2)=3$.
 Every remaining neighbour $a$ of $v$ then has colour $1$, else we have a bichromatic $P_4$ with vertex set $\{a,v,x_2, x_1 \}$.
 To avoid a bichromatic $P_4$, $c(y_1)=3$.
 Each further neighbour $b$ of $u$ then has colour $2$, else we have a bichromatic $P_4$ with vertex set $\{b,u, y_1,y_2 \} $.
 We now consider the first copy of $P_6$.
 Since $c(z_1)=2$, $c(z_2)=3$, else there is a bichromatic $P_4$ with vertex set $\{x_1,u,z_1,z_2\}$.
 However, $c(z_3)=3$, else we have a bichromatic $P_4$ with vertex set $\{z_3, z_4, v, y_2\}$.
 This leaves two adjacent vertices coloured $3$, a contradiction.